 Dutta Choudhury Partnership

-A partnership firm to manage partners' paid-up capital
+A partnership firm established to manage partners' paid-up capital

 "